wug-ge/wug.ge/frontend/content/blog/store-image-using-javascript-upload-protocol.md

 ---
-title: "How to store an image using JavaScript?
+title: "How to upload an image using JavaScript?
 (Nuxt and Express)?"
 description: "A friend of mine got this interview question recently.
 I thought it's actually a really good question, especially for senior developers.
 What is the proper way to save an image with Nuxt and Express?"
+date: '2025-07-12'
 ---

-# How to store an image using JavaScript?
+# How to upload an image using JavaScript?
-## Part 1: The Protocol (with Nuxt and Express example)
+## Part 1: The upload protocol (with Nuxt and Express example)

 <br>
 <p>A friend of mine went to a job interview as a web developer recently.
 One of the questions he got was "How do you save an image?"<br>